StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 route_number
 ------------

-A set of attributes representing a particular route number in the road network.
+**Description:** A set of attributes representing a particular route number in the road network.

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"